Last updated: May 11, 2026

 A domain is to provide the functionality of the domain and only that.
 As such, for software-related domains, we will consider the product of the domain to deliver a platform.
 More specifically, a software platform.

-An integration is in this context refers to the act of integrating a domain into a particular target.
+A target integration is in this context refers to the act of integrating a domain into a particular target.
 A target is also a rather abstract term, but appropriately so as it may be anything that makes the domain functionality available on the target which runs it.
 This could be a specific OS, like Windows or MacOS, or mobile targets like Android and iOS.
 Or, more exotically, it could be specific hardware integrations for embedded systems.

 Put in another way, an integration is merely adapting the domain to a specific system we want to use it on.
 And there's a keyword ‐ use.
 We therefore have the relationship shown below.
 More specifically, since we want these development areas to be able to work independently of each other the integration shall use a specific version of the domain.